Who manages Yellowstone bison?

 - Hunting outside the park has not been effective at limiting bison numbers because concentrated hunting pressure along the park boundary often causes bison to return to the security of the national park where hunting is prohibited.

 How many bison will be killed this winter?

 The operations plan for winter 2017/2018 has not be finalized.
 For the winter of 2016/2017, IBMP members collectively decided to reduce the bison population.
-In order to accomplish this, 900 to 1300 animals must be removed through hunting outside the park and capture/shipment to slaughter at the Stephens Creek facility.
+In order to accomplish this, 1,274 bison were removed through hunting outside the park and capture/shipment to slaughter at the Stephens Creek facility.

 Aren’t bison protected as our national mammal?

 No: that designation did not provide any special protection to bison.
 Read more about the National Bison Legacy Act.

 Bison migrate to lower elevations in search of food during winter, just like bighorn sheep, elk, mule deer, pronghorn, and many other animals.
 They return to the park’s higher elevation grasslands to feed during summer.